Industrial Leadership in Physics

 Russel Ross at Luna Innovations Inc.

 Russ spent a year working at Luna Innovations Nanoworks in Danville, VA.
 His apprenticeship work involved the development of Luna’s TRIMETASPHERE® carbon nanomaterials for organic photovoltaics.
 Luna supported him throughout his Ph.D. thesis work.

 Jianyun Zhou at Seagate

-Jianyun did her apprenticeship in in the Litho group at Seagate Research Center in Pittsburgh, PA.
+Jianyun did her apprenticeship in the Litho group at Seagate Research Center in Pittsburgh, PA.
 She focused mainly on electron beam lithography.
 Her project involved both simulations and experiments searching for an optimized design of the hard disk writing head.
-She was able to obtain a very good high aspect ratio structures for the writing head.
+She was able to obtain very good high aspect ratio structures for the writing head.

 Simon Hale at IBM

 Simon Hale spent one year at IBM’s Almaden Research Center, in San Jose, California on problems related to increasing the density of storage on magnetic tapes for archival storage.
-Simon’s work involved writing a user-friendly computer code to calculate switching properties of bits of data on tape.
-Focusing on cases when the physical size of the bit is made very small and one needs to worry about effects of temperature, the shape of the grains, and the properties of the read/write magnetic field.
+Simon’s work involved writing a user-friendly computer code to calculate the switching properties of bits of data on tape.
+Focusing on cases when the physical size of the bit is made very small and one needs to worry about the effects of temperature, the shape of the grains, and the properties of the read/write magnetic field.

 Michael Helle at Naval Research Lab

 Mike spent a year working in the Plasma Physics Division working on several projects.
 The first project involved developing a computer code to model the propagation of intense laser pulses in water for NRL’s remote underwater acoustic source program.
 Mike also experimentally investigated the plasma density of an air-plasma filament.
 Mike remained at NRL for his Ph.D. thesis research, focusing on investigating the effects of externally injecting an electron beam into a laser wakefield acceleration structure.